 Starfish, Crown of Thorns, and Sea Star Punctures Treatment

 If medical attention is not readily available, use the following guidelines for treating a puncture wound:

 - Immerse the affected area in water as hot as the person can tolerate for 30-90 minutes.
 Repeat as necessary to control pain.

 - Use tweezers to remove any spines in the wound because symptoms may not go away until all spines have been removed.

-- Scrub the wound with soap and water followed by extensive rinsing with fresh water.
+- Scrub the wound with soap and water followed by extensive rinsing with salt water.

 - Do not cover the wound with tape.